convox/docs/docs/application/services.md

 # Services

-A service is a single container process in your application.
-Each service you define under `services:` in `convox.yml` maps to a container that Convox builds (or pulls), runs, scales, and routes traffic to.
-A typical app has a `web` service for HTTP traffic plus any number of worker, agent, or internal services.
+A Service is a single container process in your application.
+Each Service you define under `services:` in `convox.yml` maps to a container that Convox builds (or pulls), runs, scales, and routes traffic to.
+A typical App has a `web` service for HTTP traffic plus any number of worker, agent, or internal Services.

-This page documents the keys you can set on a service in gen2 (`convox.yml`), the current and only actively developed generation. gen1 (`docker-compose.yml`) is End-of-Life.
+This page documents the keys you can set on a Service in gen2 (`convox.yml`), the current and only actively developed generation. gen1 (`docker-compose.yml`) is End-of-Life.

 ## Definition